Dark-Alliance/firstRepo/README.md

 # firstRepo
-this is my first repository on github i have just started to learn github and git and im loving it
+this is my first repository on github i have just started to learn github and git.